Answers to many common questions about the Master of Science in Physician Assistant degree program can be found on the following webpages:

 Can I take an online course to meet a prerequisite requirement?

-Online courses from an accredited institution are generally acceptable, provided they have a laboratory component where required in our prerequisites.
+Online courses from a regionally accredited institution of higher learning in the United States are generally acceptable, provided they have a laboratory component where required in our prerequisites.
 If you have a question about a particular course or institution, please contact us before registering.

 Are there GPA requirements?